deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Got taken before you had the chance, huh?"

 Xiù nodded, and ate some of her fish.
-"It's… Mama and Papa were always warning me off boys." she said. "'*Wait for marriage, find a nice doctor or engineer.
+"It's… Mama and Papa were always warning me off boys." she said. "*'Wait for marriage, find a nice doctor or engineer.
 Chinese, of course.*' You know: Asian parents."
 She laughed, and toyed with her food.
 "As if it's the most special thing ever…"

 "And the Gaoians?"